David Penman: Early life and career

-Born in Wellington, New Zealand, on 8 August 1936, Penman received his secondary education at Hutt Valley High School, and studied Physical Education as part of teacher training at Wellington Teachers' College (now a part of the Victoria University of Wellington Faculty of Education).
+Born in Wellington, New Zealand, on 8 August 1936, Penman received his secondary education at Hutt Valley High School, and studied Physical Education as part of teacher training at Wellington Teachers' College (now a part of the Victoria University of Wellington's Faculty of Education).
 He was accepted as a candidate for ordination by Archbishop Reginald Herbert Owen, and entered theological training at College House (University of Canterbury), and the University of New Zealand.

 He was ordained deacon in 1961 and priest in 1962.
 His first post was as a curate at Wanganui from 1961 to 1964, followed by a decade of missionary work in Pakistan and the Middle East.
 In 1972, he completed a PhD in Sociology at the University of Karachi.

 In 1975 he was appointed Principal of St Andrew's Hall a Church Mission Society missionary training college in Melbourne.
 He returned to New Zealand in 1979, where he was Vicar of All Saints' Church in Palmerston North.